 The Government has all along been supportive of youth innovation and entrepreneurship and we hope our young people could aim high and explore opportunities beyond Hong Kong.
 The development of the Guangdong-Hong Kong-Macao Greater Bay Area will bring about opportunities for our young entrepreneurs.

-- The Government established the Youth Development Fund (YDF) in 2016, under which the Entrepreneurship Matching Fund (EMF) was set up to help young people start their own business in the form of a matching subsidy in collaboration with non-governmental organisation (NGOs) so that the young entrepreneurs may receive guidance from them and gain valuable experience and knowledge during the start-up process.
+- The Government established the Youth Development Fund (YDF) in 2016, under which the Entrepreneurship Matching Fund (EMF) was set up to help young people start their own business in the form of a matching subsidy in collaboration with non-governmental organisations (NGOs) so that the young entrepreneurs may receive guidance from them and gain valuable experience and knowledge during the start-up process.

 Kick-off Ceremony for the New Funding Schemes under the Youth Development Fund